 walks4softies home

 Walking clothing should include a waterproof coat, comfortable trousers (denim jeans are not recommended) and a woollen sweater.

 A waterproof/windproof coat is recommended for most of the year in the UK.
-It may also be worth considering waterproof overtrousers.
-Try 'OutdoorGear UK' for waterproofs for Ladies, Men and Children.
+It may also be worth considering waterproof over-trousers.

-Trousers are prefered to shorts even in summer as they help to protect your legs from nettles and brambles.
-Suitable trousers for Ladies, Men and Children can be found at 'OutdoorGear UK'.
+Trousers are preferred to shorts even in summer as they help to protect your legs from nettles and brambles.

-Dont forget to protect yourself from the sun on summer walks, visit 'Pharmacy2U' for sun protection products.
+Don't forget to protect yourself from the sun on summer walks.

 Walking is an excellent way of reaching countryside and coastline inaccessible by most forms of transport.
 Take a camera to capture what you see on the walk and help you remember the day.
 All pictures an walks4softies have been taken with a digital camera.
-Why not try a digital camera from The Digital Camera Company.
+If weather changes extremely and forces you to give up your nice walk through the scenic landscapes, then look for the perfect car hire to take you around.

+walks4softies home